badw-dh/CGLO/README.md

 The data consists of G. Goetz et al., *Corpus glossariorum Latinorum* (Leipzig: Teubner, 1888–1923), volumes 6 and 7 (= *Thesaurus glossarum*) in XML and markdown formats.
 They have been manually corrected from OCR text, in particular the lemmata and Greek words, but many typographic errors remain.

+- "markdown" directory: corrected markdown files by page
+- "markdown-combined" directory: corrected markdown files combined into sections and as complete file ("CGLO.99.combined.mkd")
+- "XML" directory: XML files by section and as complete file ("CGLO.99.combined.xml")
+- "JSON" directory: JSON data used for searchable web interface
+- "scripts" directory: Python scripts used to clean the markdown files and generate XML output

 The state of the proofreading and minor textual divergences from the printed volumes are described in CORRIGENDA.md.
 The XML scheme is described in schema-CGLO.xml.

 ## License